arahi7860/-intro-express-routes-controllers/README.md

 # Intro to Express: Routes & Controllers

 Today is a big day in SEI!
 We've build front-end applications using our knowledge and expertise of HTML, CSS and JavaScript.
-Over the next few weeks we're going to venture in to new territory: building full-stack applications!
+Next we're going to venture in to new territory: building full-stack applications!

 The framework we're going to learn for building full-stack applications is called Express.
 We're going to use it to build feature-rich applications, like